Posted on August 21, 2015

 Laws imposing waiting periods require that a specified number of days elapse between the time a firearm is purchased and it is physically transferred to the purchaser.
 The goals of a waiting period are to: (1) give law enforcement officials sufficient time to perform a background check; and (2) provide a “cooling off” period to help guard against impulsive acts of violence.

-Waiting periods may also reduce suicides and other impulsive acts of violence.
+Waiting periods also help reduce suicides and other impulsive acts of violence.
 Suicides are frequently impulsive acts, and approximately 90% of people who have lived through a suicide attempt do not subsequently die in suicides.4 A person who attempts suicide by a method other than a firearm is much more likely to live than a person who uses a firearm.5

-About 50% of suicides in the U.S. are committed with a gun.8
+- Approximately 50% of suicides in the U.S. are committed with a gun.6